SALE! Use code blackfriday for 40% off everything!

 In the complete code listing, we’re going to place the code above inside a while loop that will keep on grabbing image frames from the camera until the user terminates it.
 For the purpose of letting the user terminate the while loop, we will include the following two lines of code:

 Here, the waitKey function stops and waits for a keyboard event for the specified amount of milliseconds.
 It returns the code of the pressed key, or -1 if no keyboard event is generated until the specified time has elapsed.
-In our particular case, we have specified a time window of length 25ms, and we are checking for an ASCII code of 27 that corresponds to pressing the Esc key.
+In our particular case, we have specified a time window of 25ms, and we are checking for an ASCII code of 27 that corresponds to pressing the Esc key.
 When the Esc key is pressed, the while loop is terminated by a break command.

 The very last lines of code that we shall be including serve to stop the video capture, deallocate the memory, and close the window being used for image display: